Aurob/data-dump/General/Serendipity/Notes/Novelty Engine.md

-I think the project will, and maybe even should, become a means to build up note-taking/documenting habits.
+becomes a ubitiqous way to build up note-taking/documenting habits.